 As a consequence, we obtain the existence results for solutions in $H^s(\R^N)$ of several non-local elliptic type equations

 under some suitable conditions on $q \in (2,2_s^*]$ and $\beta, \ga >0$.
-Note that the previous equation is exact the Euler--Lagrange equation with Lagranger multiplier of the problem \eqref{eq:fracLaplace}.
+Note that the previous equation is exact the Euler--Lagrange equation with Lagrange multiplier of the problem \eqref{eq:fracLaplace}.

 The similar results for the fractional $p-$Laplace operators $(-\De_p)^s$ where $s \in (0,1)$ and $ps < N$ can be proved by the same way.
 We refer the reader to the paper \cite{brasco} and references therein for the definition and properties of the operator $(-\De_p)^s$.
 The fractional Sobolev inequality and fractional Gagliardo--Nirenberg--Sobolev inequality related to $(-\De_p)^s$ are well known \cite{DiNezza,Mazya}.
 The existence of maximizers for these inequalities can be proved by using the concentration--compactness principle of Lions \cite{PL85I,PL85II}.
 The optimal estimate for the maximizers of the fractional Sobolev inequality was recently proved in \cite{brasco}.
-These ingredients are enough to apply our method in the proof of Theorem \ref{IshiwataWadade} and Theorem \ref{Maximizerscritical} to establish the results for $(-\De_p)^s$.
+These ingredients are enough to apply our method used to prove Theorem \ref{IshiwataWadade} and Theorem \ref{Maximizerscritical} to establish the similar results for $(-\De_p)^s$.
 We leave the details for interesting reader.